 But one day she heard the hounds approaching and hoped to escape them by the aid of her many Friends.
-So, she

 So, she went to the horse, and asked him to carry her away from the hounds on his back.

 But he declined, stating that he had important work to do for his master.

 "He felt sure," he said, "that all her other friends would come to her assistance."

 She then applied to the bull, and hoped that he would repel the hounds with his horns.

 The bull replied: "I am very sorry, but I have an appointment with a lady; but I feel sure that our friend the goat will do what you want."

 The goat, however, feared that his back might do her some harm if he took her upon it.

 The ram, he felt sure, was the proper friend to apply to.
-So she went to the ram and told him

 The ram replied: "Another time, my dear friend.
 I do not like to interfere on the present occasion, as hounds have been known to eat sheep as well as hares."